 Next, the IO registers the application as follows:

 - registration of the applicant’s identity details

-- the IO records the identity information of the applicant, such as name, date of birth, nationality.
-The IO receives the relevant documents handed over by the asylum applicant
+- receipt of the relevant documents handed over by the applicant

-- the foreigner gives an address to which the IO and the CGRS can send all correspondence.
+- registration of the address to which the IO and the CGRS can send all correspondence

-- fingerprints (from 14 years): the IO can check whether the applicant has previously applied for asylum in another EU country and whether he has entered the EU via another country than Belgium
+- fingerprints (from 14 years onwards); the IO will then check whether an applicant has previously applied for asylum in another EU country or has entered the EU via a country other than Belgium

 - medical examination

 - determination of the language of the asylum procedure (French or Dutch).

 The applicant then receives a proof of registration.

 Finally, the applicant lodges his actual application at a date fixed by the IO.
 At this stage, the applicant can ask for the assistance of an interpreter.
 The CGRS questionnaire has to be completed.
 At this stage, the IO also checks whether the applicant has special procedural needs.